Mogers Drewett LLP

 If we act for you on a contentious matter and you are successful you will be responsible to us for all the legal fees and expenses that you incur, although you may be able to recover some of them from your opponent.

-In some cases, particularly where your opponent is legally aided, they may not be ordered to pay or may not be able to pay any or all of your fees and expenses, even if you are wholly successful in your action.
-It remains that you will be responsible to pay our costs even where costs have been awarded against them by the court.
+In some cases, your opponent may not be ordered to pay or may not be able to pay any or all of your fees and expenses, even if you are wholly successful in your action.
+It remains that you will be responsible to pay our fees and expenses even where they have been awarded against your opponent by the court.

-You will also be responsible for paying the charges and expenses of seeking to recover any charges and expenses that the Court orders your opponent to pay.
-The Court may order your opponent to pay some or all of your charges and expenses and, in that case, interest can be claimed from your opponent from the date of the Court Order.
-To the extent that you have paid our charges or expenses on account, we will account to you for such interest but otherwise, we are entitled to the remainder of that interest.
+If you instruct us to recover any fees and expenses that your opponent has been ordered by the court or tribunal to pay you then you will be responsible for our fees and expenses in dealing with that recovery.
+The Court may order your opponent to pay some or all of your fees and expenses and, in that case, interest can be claimed from your opponent from the date of the Court Order.
+To the extent that you have paid our legal fees and expenses on account, we will account to you for such interest but otherwise, we are entitled to the remainder of that interest.

-If you are unsuccessful the Court may order you to pay all or a significant proportion of your opponent’s fees and expenses (together with interest) as well as your own.
+If you are unsuccessful the Court may order you to pay all or a significant proportion of your opponent’s fees and expenses (together with interest) as well as our fees and expenses.
 You may also have to make payments in respect of your opponent’s fees and expenses at various stages in the course of the action.
 If you withdraw from a case your opponent may be entitled to apply to the Court for an order for you to pay its fees and expenses.

 14 Third party cover

-Your liability for our charges and expenses and for your opponent’s charges and expenses (and, in some cases, liability for damages) may be covered by insurance which you may already hold.
+Your liability for our fees and expenses and for your opponent’s fees and expenses (and, in some cases, liability for damages) may be covered by insurance which you may already hold.
 Please check your insurance policies to ascertain whether or not you have any cover, including any relevant Directors and Officers indemnity policy, household, motor, or credit card policies.
 Alternatively, you may wish to obtain “after the event” insurance cover for some of the costs of the dispute.
 Please discuss this with us.
-You should also consider whether your liability for both your own costs and the costs of your opponent are covered by your employer/trade union.
+You should also consider whether your liability for both your own legal fees and expenses and those of your opponent are covered by your employer/trade union.

 15 Access to documents